 - He will likely be calmer with less testosterone in his system, and thus you’ll be calmer too.

-- He’ll mark less, inside and out, since he has less incentive to announce his presence.
+- He’ll mark less, inside and outdoors, since he has less incentive to announce his presence.

 - The lower level of testosterone can improve if not eliminate roaming, aggression, humping, and other dominance-related behaviors.
-(He still might want to hump, but mounting after neutering has more to do with dominance than reproduction.
-He can still show interest in females in heat, too.)
+He still might want to hump, but mounting after neutering has more to do with dominance than reproduction.
+He may still show interest in females in heat, too.